Management

 Don’t Toss It, Repair It

 For more complicated repairs, such as shoes and electronics, there are often local businesses in your community that can fix them for a fraction of the cost.
-Search for businesses around you that may be able to help you fix something instead of throwing it in the trash.
+Search for companies around you that can help you select something instead of throwing it in the trash.

 Reduce Paper Mail

-If you’re wondering how to reduce waste in your home, you can make a major difference by cutting off the amount of paper mail that comes to your door.
+If you’re wondering how to reduce waste in your home, you can make a significant difference by cutting off the amount of paper mail that comes to your door.

-Start by canceling any unwanted magazine subscriptions or seasonal catalogs that you don’t need.
-You’ll need to invest some time, which is a definite inconvenience, but you’ll end up reducing waste around your home in a big way.
+Start by canceling unwanted magazine subscriptions or seasonal catalogs you don’t need.
+You’ll need to invest some time, which is a definite inconvenience, but you’ll significantly reduce waste around your home.

-If you’re getting a lot of advertisements and other unsolicited mail, you can also put a stop to that.
-Although it may seem like a difficult task, it’s possible to get your name off mailing lists that continue to send junk mail to your home.
-Many times, all it takes is a quick phone call to whatever company is sending it.
+If you’re getting a lot of advertisements and other unsolicited mail, you can also stop that.
+However it may seem complicated, but getting your name off mailing lists that continue sending you junk mail is possible.
+Often, all it takes is a quick phone call to whatever company is sending it.

 Share and Borrow with Your Neighbors

-If you’re looking for ways on how to reduce waste in your home, try seeing what you can borrow from your friends and neighbors instead of going out and buying it yourself.
+If you’re looking for ways to reduce waste in your home, try seeing what you can borrow from your friends and neighbors instead of going out and buying it yourself.

 Reduce, Reuse, Recycle

-If you’re wondering how to reduce waste in your home, there are a lot of ways you can do your part.
+If you’re wondering how to reduce waste in your home, you can do your part in many ways.

-By reading this article, you’re already taking a step in the right direction.
+You’re already taking a step in the right direction by reading this article.
 Educating yourself and others is a big step towards minimizing your environmental impact.
 Now that you know some ways to do it, the best time to start is now.

 For more home tips, check out our blog.